Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 7. What research methods are used in psychology?

-8. What is the relationship between the psyche and the body, between the psyche and the brain?
+8. What connection exists between the psyche and the body, between the psyche and the brain?

 LITERATURE